doctypehuman/rhcsa2020/Exam-Objectives.md

+# Study points for the exam

+Below are the objectives for the exam.
+Source [Red Hat](www.redhat.com)

-# Understand and use essential tools
+## Understand and use essential tools
 - Access a shell prompt and issue commands with correct syntax
 - Use input-output redirection (>, >>, |, 2>, etc.)
 - Use grep and regular expressions to analyze text
 - Access remote systems using SSH

-- Log in and switch users in multi-user targets
+- Log in and switch users in multiuser targets
 - Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2
 - Create and edit text files
+- Create, delete, copy, and move files and directories
+- Create hard and soft links
+- List, set, and change standard ugo/rwx permissions
+- Locate, read, and use system documentation including man, info, and files in /usr/share/doc

-# Operate running systems
+## Operate running systems

 - Boot, reboot, and shut down a system normally
 - Boot systems into different targets manually
 - Interrupt the boot process in order to gain access to a system

-- Identify CPU/memory intensive processes, adjust process priority with renice, and kill processes
+- Identify CPU/memory intensive processes and kill processes
+- Adjust process scheduling
+- Manage tuning profiles
 - Locate and interpret system log files and journals

-- Access a virtual machine's console

-- Start and stop virtual machines
+- Preserve system journals
 - Start, stop, and check the status of network services
 - Securely transfer files between systems

-# Configure local storage
+## Configure local storage

 - List, create, delete partitions on MBR and GPT disks

-- Create and remove physical volumes, assign physical volumes to volume groups, and create and delete logical volumes
+- Create and remove physical volumes
+- Assign physical volumes to volume groups
+- Create and delete logical volumes
 - Configure systems to mount file systems at boot by universally unique ID (UUID) or label
 - Add new partitions and logical volumes, and swap to a system non-destructively

-# Create and configure file systems
+## Create and configure file systems

 - Create, mount, unmount, and use vfat, ext4, and xfs file systems

-- Mount and unmount CIFS and NFS network file systems
+- Mount and unmount network file systems using NFS
 - Extend existing logical volumes
 - Create and configure set-GID directories for collaboration

-- Create and manage access control lists
+- Configure disk compression
+- Manage layered storage
 - Diagnose and correct file permission problems

-# Deploy, configure, and maintain systems
+## Deploy, configure, and maintain systems

-- Configure networking and hostname resolution statically or dynamically

 - Schedule tasks using at and cron
 - Start and stop services and configure services to start automatically at boot
 - Configure systems to boot into a specific target automatically

-- Install Red Hat Enterprise Linux systems as virtual guests

-- Configure systems to launch virtual machines at boot

-- Configure network services to start automatically at boot

-- Configure a system to use time services
+- Configure time service clients
 - Install and update software packages from Red Hat Network, a remote repository, or from the local file system

-- Update the kernel package appropriately to ensure a bootable system
+- Work with package module streams
 - Modify the system bootloader

+## Manage basic networking

+- Configure IPv4 and IPv6 addresses
+- Configure hostname resolution
+- Configure network services to start automatically at boot
+- Restrict network access using firewall-cmd/firewall

-# Manage users and groups
+## Manage users and groups

 - Create, delete, and modify local user accounts
 - Change passwords and adjust password aging for local user accounts
 - Create, delete, and modify local groups and group memberships

-- Configure a system to use an existing authentication service for user and group information
+- Configure superuser access

-# Manage security
+## Manage security

-- Configure firewall settings using firewall-config, firewall-cmd, or iptables
+- Configure firewall settings using firewall-cmd/firewalld
+- Create and use file access control lists
 - Configure key-based authentication for SSH
 - Set enforcing and permissive modes for SELinux
 - List and identify SELinux file and process context
 - Restore default file contexts
 - Use boolean settings to modify system SELinux settings

-- Diagnose and address routine SELinux policy violations#
+- Diagnose and address routine SELinux policy violations

+__As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.__